 The Takoma Park City Council approved a total of $3,000,000 for a three-prong approach to assist residents and local community-based organizations that provide social services.

 Direct Cash Assistance (FY23): On July 27, 2022, the City Council of the City of Takoma Park approved an FY23 budget of $2,300,000 for the Direct Cash Assistance Program, which will provide a one-time, lump-sum payment per eligible household in the amount of $1,000.
 Eligible households include those with incomes of $50,000 or less per year who live in Takoma Park.
-The City anticipates providing direct cash assistance to approximately 2,131 households.
-A vendor has been selected through a competitive review process to provide marketing and outreach services and to distribute grant funds.
-Applications will be made available to the community in October 2022.
+The application opened on Tuesday, October 25.
+Detailed eligibility requirements and the application can be found at the Takoma Park Direct Cash Assistance program.

 Community Connectors: The City will develop a Community Navigators program to ensure that individuals and households who may not typically engage in government programs and/or services, or be aware of such services, are identified and connected to available social services at the City, County, State and Federal levels.
 The City will employ a lead Navigator and part-time Navigators to assist residents in identifying and accessing social services that help them address their needs, including, but not limited to: health services, health education, food distribution, utility assistance, mental health counseling, financial assistance, job training, literacy, etc. ARPA funds approved for FY23 equal $200,000.